Bonanno Pisano: The Leaning Tower Of Pisa

-Bonanno Pisano is said to have used his sculping skills to contribute to the design of the Leaning Tower of Pisa in 1175, one year after the construction began, since his name was found at the foot of the tower in 1820.
+Bonanno Pisano is said to have used his sculpting skills to contribute to the design of the Leaning Tower of Pisa in 1175, one year after the construction began, since his name was found at the foot of the tower in 1820.
 Nobody quite knows how he contributed exactly, but is expected to have been one of the sculptors that designed the original blueprints.

 Between March 1179 and March 1180, he created the bronze Porta Reale of the cathedral of Pisa, which was destroyed in the 1595 fire.

 The San Ranieri gate in Pisa

 From 1186 on, he constructed the San Ranieri door, at the southern transept of the Duomo, depicting the main episodes of the Life of Christ.

 The gate of the cathedral of Monreale

 Constructed between 1185 and 1186, the gate is signed Bonanno civis pisanus.
 It depicts five scenes of the Old Testament at the bottom, starting with Adam and Eve, and five scenes of the New Testament at the top, ending in "Christ and Mary in the glory of Paradise”.